plotdb/uploadr/README.md

 To attach the dynamics with your own ui, use following `ld` names:

- * supported by client.js:
-   * `upload` - upload chosen files when clicked.
-   * `clear` - clear chosen files when clicked.
-   * `drop` - an area to accept drag and drop of files.
-   * `input` - an input element with type `file`.
-   * `file` ( ld-each ) - list of chosen files, before upload.
-With following `ld` names as children:
-     - thumb - preview of chosen file.
-     - name - name of chosen file.
-     - size - size of chosen file.
-     - delete - remove this file when clicking.
-     - progress - element using its visual appearance to show the upload progress of this file.
  * supported by viewer.js:
    * `list` - container of listed images for choosing.
    * `item` ( ld-each ) - should be inside `list`. an image element for user to pick.

 ## Configuration
-* uploadr
-  - root: element / selector for the root element of uploadr ui.
-  - uploader: an object containing information for backend api"
-    * native:

-      { host: "native", route: "<path-to-api-endpoint>" }

-    * imgbb:

-      { host: "imgbb", key: "api-key-to-imgbb" }

-      extend `uploadr.ext` to add more backend adapter.
-  - progress({percent, val, len}): upload progress information
-    - percent: 0 ~ 1, 1 means finished.
-    - val: current progress
-    - len: expected total progress
 * viewer
   - root: element / selector for the root element of uploadr ui.
   - page: option for constructing ldPage element. see ldPage for more information.